bioinf-mcb/DeepFRI/README.md

 Deep functional residue identification.

-This repository contains release v1.1 that includes original DeepFRI LSTM-GCN architecture but retrained on [AlphaFold models](https://alphafold.ebi.ac.uk/) with [Gene Ontology Uniprot](https://www.ebi.ac.uk/GOA/) annotations.
+This repository contains release v1.1 that includes original deepFRI LSTM-GCN architecture but retrained on [AlphaFold models](https://alphafold.ebi.ac.uk/) with [Gene Ontology Uniprot](https://www.ebi.ac.uk/GOA/) annotations.
 Note that CNN model hasn't been retrained.

-The upgrade allows for much greater coverage of GO-terms as compared to DeepFRI v1.0 but requires protein structures as input.
-Therefore, if you need similar performance but on protein sequence data, you may wish to consider usage of [Metagenomic-DeepFRI](https://github.com/bioinf-mcb/Metagenomic-DeepFRI) with DeepFRI v1.1 pre-trained models for prediction.
+The upgrade allows for much greater coverage of GO-terms as compared to deepFRI v1.0 but requires protein structures as input.
+Therefore, if you need similar performance but on protein sequence data, you may wish to consider usage of [Metagenomic-DeepFRI](https://github.com/bioinf-mcb/Metagenomic-DeepFRI) with deepFRI v1.1 pre-trained models for prediction.

-In contrary to original DeepFRI (v1.0), the 1.1 release hasn't been trained to predict Enzyme Commission (EC) numbers.
+In contrary to original deepFRI (v1.0), the 1.1 release hasn't been trained to predict Enzyme Commission (EC) numbers.

 <p>
     <img src="figs/pipeline.png">
-    <em>DeepFRI LSTM-GCN architecture</em>
+    <em>deepFRI LSTM-GCN architecture</em>
 </p>

 <p>
     <img src="figs/comparison.png">
-    <em>Number of predicted GO-terms in a given information content range for DeepFRI v1.0, v.1.1 and v1.1. without GO-term propagation</em>
+    <em>Number of predicted GO-terms in a given information content range for deepFRI v1.0, v.1.1 and v1.1. without GO-term propagation</em>
 </p>

 ## Citing